Thursday AM Forecast: September starts with sunshine and steam

 * Formation chance through 5 days...high...80 percent.

-Eastern Tropical Atlantic: Satellite imagery and surface observations show that a broad area of lower pressure is located over and to the north of the Cabo Verde Islands.
-While surface observations indicate pressures are low in this area, the associated shower activity is currently

-poorly organized.
-There is still a potential for the system to become a short-lived tropical depression within the next day or so before environmental conditions become unfavorable for further development.
+Satellite imagery and surface observations show that a broad area of low pressure is located over and to the northwest of the Cabo Verde Islands.
+While surface observations indicate pressures are low in this area, the associated shower activity is currently poorly organized.
+There is still some chance for the system to become a short-lived tropical depression within the next day or so before environmental conditions become unfavorable for further development.
 Regardless, the system could bring locally heavy rainfall to portions of the Cabo Verde Islands today and tonight.

 More News